 I am currently undertaking a research paper which covers a number of years of dedicated research in my spare time and its various outcomes which have culminated in a multi-sensory learning system that creates both a challenging yet enjoyable interactive product for children and young people with special educational needs or disabilities (SEND) and a tool for special needs teachers.

-My initial research into special educational needs resulted in identifying a need for a dedicated tactile teaching tool that is not only of use to teachers and their students but also helps to enhance the children's sense of play and fun whilst learning.
+My initial research into special educational needs resulted in identifying a need for a dedicated tactile teaching tool that is not only of use to teachers and their students but also helps to enhance the children's sense of play and fun while learning.

 Within SEN schools there is very little dedicated equipment and, where there is specialist SEN equipment, it is usually either very expensive, making any purchase a financial liability for most schools when set against their many other budgetary requirements, poor adaptations of products originally designed for mainstream education or equipment with no clear educational aims.